Jamil Sahid Mohamed Khalil: The Palestine Liberation Organization connections

-So great was Jamil's influence that he managed to persuade Stevens's handpicked successor, President Joseph Saidu Momoh, to invite Yasir Arafat for a state visit, at the behest of his personal friend, King Hussein of Jordan.
+So great was Khalil's influence that he managed to persuade Stevens's handpicked successor, President Joseph Saidu Momoh, to invite Yasir Arafat for a state visit, at the behest of his personal friend, King Hussein of Jordan.
 The purpose of Arafat's visit was to secure a deal with Momoh to run a Palestinian paramilitary training camp on one of the islands off Sierra Leone's coast.
-Arafat offered Momoh $8 million but Momoh eventually caved to Western pressure and officially said no. Instead he permitted Jamil to keep a so-called 500 strong "personal security force" which included Palestinian exiles...
+Arafat offered Momoh $8 million but Momoh eventually caved to Western pressure and officially said no. Instead he permitted Khalil to keep a so-called 500 strong "personal security force" which included Palestinian exiles...

 Second exile

-Jamil fled from Sierra Leone during the 1999 invasion of Freetown by the RUF rebels.
-One of his sons was a victim of the atrocities committed by the rebels and was shot dead, in Jamil's presence, when the rebels attacked his house in Freetown.
+Khalil fled from Sierra Leone during the 1999 invasion of Freetown by the RUF rebels.
+One of his sons was a victim of the atrocities committed by the rebels and was shot dead, in Khalil's presence, when the rebels attacked his house in Freetown.
 The son was said to have taken the bullet for his father.
 His old friend, Lebanese Speaker, Nabih Berri arranged for him to escape to Lebanon on a diplomatic passport.
 Lebanon's legislature.

-Jamil died of a stroke in Lebanon.
+Khalil died of a stroke in Lebanon in 2000.